-Effective December 2020, the Rotavirus Investigator Studies Program (MISP) Committee will accept proposals within our current areas of interest (AOI) up to June 5, 2021.
-This is a competitive process that will be conducted by the Rotavirus MISP in 2021.
+Effective January 2022, the Rotavirus Investigator Studies Program (MISP) Committee will accept protocol submissions within our current areas of interest (AOI) up to August 3, 2022.
+This is a competitive process that will be conducted by the Rotavirus MISP in 2022.
 Decisions will be made on the basis of scientific merit and strategic fit within the AOI.
 Please review the critical activities and abide by the timelines as outlined below.
 The program requests that investigators specify how they will support diversity in enrollment to include traditionally underrepresented minorities/ethnic groups.

 The following areas are of interest to Investigator Studies Program Committee:

 - Investigation of strategies aiming to improve vaccine efficacy of RotaTeq™ in low income settings

-- Studies to assess the reduction of gastroenteritis in areas where RotaTeq™ is widely used, where there is reasonable health care infrastructure to assess changes in disease burden, and where such data are currently limited.
+- Studies to assess the reduction of gastroenteritis in areas where RotaTeq™ is widely used, where there is sufficient health care infrastructure to assess changes in disease burden, and where such data are currently limited.

 - Investigate indirect health benefits to RotaTeq™ vaccine